Collapse of the Canadian Women's Hockey League: #ForTheGame

-On 2 May 2019, a day after the formal dissolution of the CWHL, over 200 players, including almost all the CWHL players, a large number of NWHL players, as well as some from other leagues such as the SDHL in Sweden, posted a statement on their social media feeds, using the hashtag #ForTheGame.
+On 2 May 2019, one day after the formal dissolution of the CWHL, over 200 players, including almost all CWHL players, a large number of NWHL players, as well as some from other leagues such as the SDHL in Sweden, posted a statement on their social media feeds, using the hashtag #ForTheGame.
 The statement read: We are fortunate to be ambassadors of this game that we revere so deeply and yet, more than ever, we understand the responsibility that comes with that ambassadorship: To leave this game in better shape than when we entered it.
 That is why we come together, over 200 players strong, to say it is time to create a sustainable professional league for Women's Hockey.

 While we have all accomplished so much, there is no greater accomplishment than what we have the potential to do right here and right now -- not just for this generation of players, but for generations to come.
 With that purpose, we are coming together, not as individual players, but as one collective voice to help navigate the future and protect the players needs.
 We cannot make a sustainable living playing in the current state of the professional game.
 Having no health insurance and making as low as two thousand dollars a season means that players can't adequately train and prepare to play at the highest level.

 Because of that, together as players, we will not play in ANY professional leagues in North America this season until we get the resources that professional hockey demands and deserves.

 We may have represented different teams, leagues, and countries -- but this sport is one family.
 And the time is now for this family to unite.
 This is the moment we've been waiting for -- our moment to come together and say we deserve more.
 It's time for a long-term viable professional league that will showcase the greatest product of women's professional hockey in the world.

 American law firm Ballard Spahr, who had previously worked with both the American national women's hockey and soccer team strikes, assisted the players.

-Both the NFL Players Association and the NHL Players Association (NHLPA) released statements expressing solidarity with the strike, although the NHLPA was criticised by some for not taking more concrete measures to support the players.
-Relations between the NWHL and the movement, however, did not massively improve from the CWHL's relationship with the NWHL.
-NWHLPA chair Anya Packer expressed some frustrations with the movement, stating that she felt like they were briefing against the NWHL and that she was concerned about a lack of transparency from the organisers.
-Boston Pride defender Kaleigh Fratkin also expressed doubts about #ForTheGame, stating that she hadn't received any answers to questions she had asked the movement's organisers and that she was concerned about attempts to force the NWHL to fold.
+Both the NFL Players Association and the NHL Players Association (NHLPA) released statements expressing solidarity with the strike, although the NHLPA was criticized by some for not taking more concrete measures to support the players.
+Not all women's players supported the statement, and some from the NWHL expressed concerns about it.
+NWHLPA chair Anya Packer expressed frustration with the movement, stating that she felt like they were against the NWHL and that there was a lack of transparency from the organizers.
+Boston Pride defender Kaleigh Fratkin also expressed doubts about #ForTheGame, stating that she had not received answers to questions she had asked the movement's organizers and that she was concerned about attempts to force the NWHL to fold.